CU-CommunityApps/puppet-petshop/README.md

       pHty6uB/kgKpAd0=]
   ```

-* Note that the [hiera.yaml](hiera.yaml) configuration file packaged with this project drives the eyaml configuration when Puppet is run within the context of the project Dockerfiles and testing scripts.

-* Some text editors have plugins that will allow you to do eyaml encryption and decryption directly, without using the command line.
-E.g. https://atom.io/packages/hiera-eyaml

-* See https://github.com/TomPoulton/hiera-eyaml for further details.
-The KMS plugin for hiera-eyaml is https://github.com/adenot/hiera-eyaml-kms.

 ### Misc hiera-eyaml-kms Notes

 * Note that the [hiera.yaml](hiera.yaml) configuration file packaged with this project drives the eyaml configuration when Puppet is run within the context of the project Dockerfiles and testing scripts.